 Apart from Robinson Falls, Cilento Park (Cilento Bushland Conservation Reserve) also offers a lovely playground and a large grassy area.

 There is also a short loop walk around the park and the waterfall.
+It’s a good spot for a picnic or some low-key family fun in the park.

 3. WAPPA FALLS | KIAMBA